quasarframework/quasar-framework.org/source/guide/quasar-cli.md

     --remove, -r  Remove support for mode [pwa|ssr|cordova|electron] --help, -h     Displays this message
 ```
-When you use the Main Starter Kit, you can build SPA (Single Page Website/Application), SSR (Server-side Render Website/Application with optional PWA client takeover), PWA (Progressive Web App), Mobile App (through Cordova), and/or Electron Apps.
+When you initialize a project with the CLI, you can build SPA (Single Page Website/Application), SSR (Server-side Render Website/Application with optional PWA client takeover), PWA (Progressive Web App), Mobile App (through Cordova), and/or Electron Apps.
 When you develop for SSR, PWA, Cordova or Electron, you need these modes installed.
 If you issue "quasar dev" or "quasar build" they will automatically be installed.

 These modes will add a "src-*" folder into your project with very specific code for it: